snimu/blog/contents/modded-nanogpt-lambdas/article.md

 ## U-Net Lambdas

 The model mixes the activations at position `a` into those at the later position `b` in the following way: `x_b = x_b + lambda_ab * x_a`.
-This is very similar to a U-Net, so I'll call them the U-Net Lambdas.

-They shorten the gradient path from the output to the input (they are residual connections skipping multiple layers), and are initialized to 1.0, which means that the model is initialized to have a short effective depth, which only grows over time, and that the value of the lambda at the end of training is equivalent to a skip percentage during inference.
+These U-Net lambdas shorten the gradient path from the output to the input (they are residual connections skipping multiple layers), and are initialized to 1.0, which means that the model is initialized to have a short effective depth (or more accurately, that the middle layers contribute fairly little).

+In a way, the value of the U-Net lambdas is a skip percentage.
+If a lambda is at 1, the layers that it crosses are skipped by 50%; if they are 0, they are skipped 0%.
+I'm sure that there are also different ways to look at these lambdas, but this is the most intuitive way to me.

 The following layers are connected: